Melancholy22/Goodfair-Playwright/README.md

 A small playwright script targeted specifically at goodfair.com (Shopify Website) to:

-- Open login page, pre-fill credentials, and pause so user can solve hCaptcha and click submit manually
+- Open login page, pre-fill credentials, and pause so user can solve hCaptcha and click submit manually ** Note that there seems to be some problems with playwright and shopify's captcha so we cannot submit login without running into those problems.**
-    * Note that there is some user input due my inability to find a workaround for captcha
 - Run a search to find a specific targeted item and extract its price

 ## Table of Contents (Optional)